GladysAssistant/v4-website/docs/installation/1_raspberry-pi.md

 sidebar_label: Raspberry Pi
 ---

+The Raspberry Pi used to be a great option for running Gladys, but now, if you have the choice, I recommend getting a mini-PC instead.

+It’s more powerful, more reliable, and often more affordable.
+See my guide [here](/docs/).

+## Installing Gladys on an already configured Raspberry Pi

 If you are looking to install Gladys Assistant on a Raspberry Pi that is already configured, use the [Docker](/docs/installation/docker) tutorial.

+## Installing Gladys on a new Raspberry Pi

-## Download Gladys Raspberry Pi OS image
+### Download Gladys Raspberry Pi OS image

 We provide a pre-built Raspberry Pi OS image with Gladys already configured.